Are Vanity Metrics Dead? How to Measure True Campaign Impact

 Old way → “This ad got 50,000 impressions.”

-New way → “This ad generated 350 qualified leads, contributing $120,000 to pipeline revenue.”
+New way → “This ad generated 350 qualified leads, adding ₹10 lakh to the revenue pipeline.

 4. Measuring True Campaign Impact: A Technical Framework

-Level 1: Reach & Attention (Awareness Layer)
+Level 1: Reach & Attention (Awareness)

-Still useful: Impressions, reach, video completion rates.
+Metrics: Impressions, reach, video completion rates

-Level 2: Engagement & Intent (Consideration Layer)
+Level 2: Engagement & Intent (Consideration)

-Level 3: Conversion & Growth (Revenue Layer)
+Level 3: Conversion & Growth (Revenue)

-5. Industry Examples: Vanity vs. Value
+5. Industry Snapshots: Vanity vs. Value

 E-commerce